haacked/haacked.com/_posts/2019/2019-06-10-team-discussions.markdown

 When I was running the Client Apps team at GitHub, I would post a weekly "newsletter" as a team discussion for my entire team.
 I called it the CACAW which stood for Completely Awesome Client Apps Weekly.
 This was a way that I could relay important information I thought my team should know, give kudos for successes within the group, and solicit feedback on what I had been working on and what I see as our priorities.
 It was my way of keeping the team informed and aligned.
 That's just one possible use for team discussions.

 Team Discussions work a lot like issues.
 So when do you start a discussion vs an issue.
 In general, if there's a...

+Discussions that span repos and don't belong in any one repository's issues.